-You may change the percentage of your pre-tax or Roth salary deferral contributions, as well as catch-up contributions, at any time by visiting Diversified Direct Online at www.divinvest.com or by calling Diversified Direct at 800-755-5801.
+You may change the percentage of your pre-tax or Roth salary deferral contributions, as well as catch-up contributions, at any time by visiting the participant website or by calling Transamerica at 800-755-5801.
 Changes will be effective as of the next payroll period or as soon as administratively possible thereafter.